 AHRQ Toolsets Available to Help Implement E-Prescribing

-2011 Electronic Prescribing Incentive (eRx) Educational Resources are Now Available!
+2011 Electronic Prescribing Incentive (eRx) Educational Resources

 To access all available Electronic Prescribing Incentive Program educational resources, please visit www.cms.gov/ERxIncentive on the CMS website and click on the Educational Resources tab.
-Once on the Educational Resources page, scroll down to the “Downloads” section select the publication title.
+Once on the Educational Resources page, scroll down to the “Downloads” section and select the publication title.

 2011 Electronic Prescribing (eRx) Incentive Program Reminder-Avoiding the Adjustment

-(Posted 2/22/11) In November, the Centers for Medicare & Medicaid Services announced that, beginning in calendar year 2012, eligible professionals who are not successful electronic prescribers based on claims submitted between January 1, 2011 – June 30, 2011, may be subject to a payment adjustment on their Medicare Part B Physician Fee Schedule (PFS) covered professional services.
+In November 2011, the Centers for Medicare & Medicaid Services announced that, beginning in calendar year 2012, eligible professionals who are not successful electronic prescribers based on claims submitted between January 1, 2011 – June 30, 2011, may be subject to a payment adjustment on their Medicare Part B Physician Fee Schedule (PFS) covered professional services.
 Section 132 of the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) authorizes CMS to apply this payment adjustment whether or not the eligible professional is planning to participate in the eRx Incentive Program.

 From 2012 through 2014, the payment adjustment will increase each calendar year.
 In 2012, the payment adjustment for not being a successful electronic prescriber will result in an eligible professional or group practice receiving 99% of their Medicare Part B PFS amount that would otherwise apply to such services.
 In 2013, an eligible professional or group practice will receive 98.5% of their Medicare Part B PFS covered professional services for not being a successful electronic prescriber in 2011 or as defined in a future regulation.
 In 2014, the payment adjustment for not being a successful electronic prescriber is 2%, resulting in an eligible professional or group practice receiving 98% of their Medicare Part B PFS covered professional services.